TO PASS THIS UNIT YOU MUST:

 Extensions and penalties

-5% will be deducted for each day your experiment report is late.
-If you are unable to submit the assignment by the due date, then an extension must be sought before the due date unless this is impossible.
-To support your extension, you will be asked to submit a special consideration request via ask.mq.edu.au.
+10% will be deducted for each day an assignment is late.
+If you are unable to submit the assignment by the due date, then an extension must be sought before the due date unless this is absolutely impossible.
+To support your extension you will be asked to submit a special consideration request via ask.mq.edu.au.

 RESOURCES and SUPPORT